FilipMalczak/storyteller/README.md

    - [ ] dynamic reporting
      - REST+websocket API to expose task summaries as JSONs and push events, JS-friendly page that renders them
  - [ ] change choice to parallel task (will be way easier after renaming to tree, because methods will be easier to name) **needed for release v0.0.1**
-   - keep choice as a utility method?
+   - [x] keep choice as a utility method?
+   - [ ] THIS REQUIRES MUCH MORE TESTING
  - [ ] test journaling (will be easier once session management is done, as we won't have to spin up subprocess just to do amendments, etc) **most probably needed for release v0.0.1**
  - [ ] more extensive testing (see comments in existing tests) **needed for release v0.0.1**
  - [ ] give some love to storyteller (as points above mainly focus on task tree)